pdq/pdq-career-paths/README.md

 | 8 - Principal Architect II      | 9 - Masters Exceeding           | 10 - Leads Approaching   |
 | 9 - Principal Architect III     | 10 - Creates Approaching        | 11 - Leads Exceeding     |

-There is a distinct "**sub-Path Level**" at each "**Path Level**" for, Approaching (meeting 60% of the expectations in the "**Path Level**") and Exceeding (meeting 100% of the expecations in the "**Path Level**").
+There is a distinct "**sub-Path Level**" at each "**Path Level**" for, Approaching (meeting 60% of the expectations in the "**Path Level**") and Exceeding (meeting 100% of the expectations in the "**Path Level**").
 The current expecation is that in order to move from one "**Path Level**" to the next, that we meet 100% (Exceeding) of the "**Path Level**" before it.
-We've tried to generalize the "**Path Level**" expecations so that they focus on generalized best practices, but we realize that as we advance to some of the higher technical leadership roles, such as Staff to Principal, there is a tendency to start to specialize.
+We've tried to generalize the "**Path Level**" expectations so that they focus on generalized best practices, but we realize that as we advance to some of the higher technical leadership roles, such as Staff to Principal, there is a tendency to start to specialize.
 Our hope is that the expectations continue to be generalized enough and applicable at those elevated leadership roles.

 Advancement at each "**sub-Path Level**" is considered a promotion.
 Not all promotions will come with a title advancement, but they will come with a compensation increase.
 Currently, this advancement path is only open to one "**sub-Path Level**" advancement every six (6) months.
 The reasoning for this is two-fold: